Foreign Exchange Guide to East Timor

 United States dollar (USD) in the markets

-East Timor currency and money saving tips
+Currency and money saving tips for East Timor

 The Democratic Republic of Timor-Leste is commonly known as East Timor.
 One of the world’s newest countries (Timor-Leste became the first new sovereign state of the 21st century on 20 May 2002 when it achieved independence from Indonesia) its tourism industry is still in its infancy.
 Clashes between security services and groups challenging the government mean travel to much of the eastern side of the country is discouraged by both the Timor-Leste and Australian authorities.